Exploring Cilantro: The "Love It or Hate It" Herb

 The Truth According to Julia Child

 Julia Child was never one to mince words, was she?
-She was a Le Cordon Bleu-trained chef, author, and an icon on American television as the first to produce and star in a cooking show.
+She was a Le Cordon Bleu-trained chef, author, and the first American to produce and star in a television cooking show.
 But despite her training and world travel, she never acquired a taste for cilantro.
 And she’s not alone—some people have strong feelings about it.
-In fact, there is a website devoted exclusively to the hatred of the dear herb.
+In fact, there is a website devoted exclusively to the hatred of the herb.
 Like religion, politics, and spam-in-a-can, there is no easy path to conversion.
 But there is a real reason for this disagreement; the love of cilantro is more than just an acquired taste.

 It's In Your Genes

 Cilantro is almost negligible when it comes to calories (just 1 calorie in ¼ cup), and it’s packed with Vitamins A and K and potassium.
 That is the good news.
 However, if you are one of those who say that cilantro tastes like soap, don’t blame the cook, your mood, or a lousy childhood.
 Cilantro also contains aldehyde, a compound used in making perfume and plastics.
 But not all of us react to aldehydes in the same way.
 One in ten of us was blessed (or cursed) with the olfactory receptor gene OR6A2—a quirky little code on our DNA that tells our brains that aldehyde = soap.

 But That's Not the End of the Controversy